“It depends who is doing what”, I would say.

 Timothy Doner is now (2014) 18-years-old.
 He lives in New York and mastered himself 23 languages, each one in just a few weeks.

-Cardinal Mezzofanti -who lived two hundred years ago in Italy- learnt and spoke fluently 38 languages without travelling out of Italy.
+Cardinal Mezzofanti -who lived two hundred years ago in Italy- learnt and fluently spoke 38 languages without travelling out of Italy.

 In both cases there was an individual innate aptitude joined with a deep love for learning and a strong commitment to it.